cloudstake/mdbook_validatortoolbox/src/full-manual/post-installation.md

+# 'What to do while downloading your shards, or after!'
 ---
-## 'What to do while downloading your shards, or after!'
----

-# Post Installation

 Once your shard download begins you can create or load your BLSKeys onto the server via another terminal session.

 ## BLS Key & Pass Creation / Upload